datamonsters10/Term-Project-Data-Science/README.md

 Our team collected data about the hall of fame from different years starting in 1989 through 2019.
 All the different years were then summarized into one data frame.

-## Running the tests
+## Anlysis on the data

-Explain how to run the automated tests for this system
+The data was divided in different sub divisions throughout the project in order to perform different analyses.
+These divisions are explained in the project itself, so a clear understanding can be achieved.

 ### Break down into end to end tests